argoproj/argo-workflows/docs/multi-cluster.md

 You configure Argo to be aware of other clusters by adding secrets which contain KUBECONFIG.

 Argo can be configured to watch for workflows and pods either for the whole cluster, or for a specific managed namespace.
-With multi-cluster, you can also annotate the secret with the namespace it should be restricted to.
+With multi-cluster:

+* The workflow controller will listen to what ever it has been configured to listen to.

 ## Configuration